The 5 Python Skills You Need Before You Study Machine Learning

 • Data Analysis in Python

-Let’s talk about each of these, one at a time.
+Let’s talk about these one at a time.

 Base Python Essentials

-First of all, you really need to have a strong foundation in “base Python.”
+First of all, you need to have a strong foundation in “base Python.”

-You don’t need to know everything in the Python standard library, but you do need to have a firm grasp of most of the essentials.
+You don’t need to know everything in the Python standard library, but you do need to have a firm grasp of most essential Python programming skills.

 • variable basics